vertica/vertica-containers/UDx-container/README.md

 For example, the `vsdk-vertica` command launches a container with a running Vertica instance.
 You can use this container to load and test your UDx.

-# Building the UDx container
+# Build the UDx container

 Use the repository [Makefile](Makefile) to build your container.
 The `Makefile` requires that you store a Vertica RPM or DEB file in the top level of the `UDx-container/` directory in your cloned repository.
 The container inherits the privileges and user ID from the user executing the container.